-The Tully Free is hosting a Science Fair for students in kindergarten through 6th grade in the Tully area.
+The Tully Free Library is hosting a Science Fair for students in kindergarten through 6th grade in the Tully area.
 Homeschoolers and kids in neighboring areas are welcome to join.
-Participation is free and parents are encouraged to attend all events and help their kids with their projects.Saturday, March 4 from 11:30-1 join us for our Kick-Off Pizza Party with special guests from The MOST (Museum of Science and Technology).
-Enjoy pizza while the MOST inspires us with their "Fizz, Boom, Amaze" experiments.
-You'll also get more info about how to join the Science Fair on April 1.
+Participation is free and parents are encouraged to attend all events and help their kids with their projects.Saturday, March 9 from 11 AM - noon join us for our Kick-Off event with special guests from The MOST (Museum of Science and Technology).
+You'll also get more info about how to join the Science Fair.
 Click here to register for the kickoff.

-Wednesday, March 8 from 3-6 PM is the Registration & Research Night at the library.
-Register for the Fair, get your tri-fold presentation board, and get research help from library staff.
+Starting the week of February 11 you can register for the Science Fair at the libary.
+Sign up, get your tri-fold presentation board, and get research help from library staff.
 If you can't make it to this, you can still register!
 Just call us at 315-696-8606 or stop into the library.

-Saturday, April 1 is the SCIENCE FAIR!
+Saturday, March 9 is the SCIENCE FAIR!
 Share your experiment and see everyone else's discoveries!
-Open to the public from 3-4:30 PM (from 2:30-3 PM is judges only)
+Open to the public from 2:30-4 PM

 Below are some things to keep in mind while you are busy experimenting and preparing for the Science Fair.

-- If you have not picked up your tri-fold board, please do so at the Tully Free Library (these can be picked up starting Wednesday, March 8 from 3-6 PM).
+- If you have not picked up your tri-fold board, please do so at the Tully Free Library (these can be picked up starting Monday, February 11.

 - If you have any changes to your information, please e-mail firstname.lastname@example.org